Choosing Insurance Coverage for your C3 Corvette

 6) Am I able to choose my own repair shop?

 Many of the popular classic car insurance companies can be located online and most have the capability to provide you with an instant quote.
 As the owner of a classic Corvette you understand the value of your car.
 In order to protect your investment you want to find the best coverage you can at a reasonable price.

-If you travel internationally with your Corvette, it's important that both you and your car have comprehensive insurance coverage.
+insurance coverage.
 Check with your current auto insurance provider to ensure you have all the appropriate coverage you need to travel across borders.